preciofishbone/OmniaDocsG2/user-options/my-links/index.rst

 To delete a personal link, click the dust bin.

-Setting up links in Omnia Admin
+Setting up links in Omnia admin
 *********************************
-An administrator can set up links in Omnia Admin.
+An administrator can set up links in Omnia admin.
 Links can be applicable for the whole tenant, or for a business profile only.
 And, as already stated, links can be targeted.

 See this page for more information: :doc:`Shared links </admin-settings/tenant-settings/shared-links/index>`